A (terragrunt) wrapper around a (tofu|terraform) wrapper around ....

 1. Less typing

-terraform is great, and in combination with terragrunt even greater!
+tf is great, and in combination with terragrunt even greater!
 But let's face it, terragrunt does not excel in conciseness!
 The options are pretty long, which leads to lots of typing.
 We don't like typing!

 2. Testing modules locally

-you can use one setting for that variable (and conveniently set it as an environment variable), while if you run a regular command, you need to specify the full path.
+The thing is that as long as you use run --all you can use one setting for that variable (and conveniently set it as an environment variable), while if you run a regular command, you need to specify the full path.
 Which is obviously different for each project.

 Which leads to (even) more typing, and worse: a higher chance for errors.

-and add the appriopriate flags to ensure it behaves like a regular plan|apply|destroy etc. But again, more typing.
+Luckily you can use run --all and add the appriopriate flags to ensure it behaves like a regular plan|apply|destroy etc. But again, more typing.

 Nothing a bunch a aliases can't solve though!
+But we didn't found this a very sustainable solution.

-3. But the original reason was: Errors when using run-all are challenging
+3. But the original reason was: Errors when using run --all are challenging

 One of the main boons of terragrunt is the ability to break up large projects in smaller steps while still retaining the inter-dependencies.
 However, when working on such a large project and something goes wrong somewhere in the middle is pretty challenging.